Circular Game Asset Platform Design

 Key Screens

-LootCycle’s key screens cover the full journey — from uploading assets and managing collections to purchasing and tracking revenue.
-The design emphasizes clarity, minimal steps, and playful but professional visuals
+LootCycle’s key screens support the complete asset journey, from uploading and organizing files to purchasing assets and tracking revenue.
+The interface prioritizes minimal steps, clarity, and feedback, ensuring usability even for complex workflows.

 Reflection

-Working on LootCycle gave me the chance to apply circular economy principles to digital ecosystems, a space often overlooked in sustainability.
-The project pushed me to balance systems thinking with user-centered design, ensuring the platform was practical for studios while staying true to broader ecological goals.
+LootCycle allowed me to apply circular economy principles to a digital ecosystem often excluded from sustainability conversations.
+The project challenged me to balance systems thinking with user-centered design, ensuring the concept remained practical, scalable, and grounded in real studio constraints.

 Explore the Full Case Study

-This overview touches on the core idea, but the full case study goes further.
-Explore the complete revenue model, technical breakdown, and extended design decisions that bring LootCycle to life.
+This overview introduces the core idea behind LootCycle.
+The full case study expands into the revenue model, technical considerations, and extended design decisions that bring the system together.